Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/trunk-based-development.md

 Instantly, the feature is disabled for all users without requiring a new code deployment, complex rollback procedures, or downtime for your application.

-### Why Simple Rollbacks Matter for Development Teams
+### Why simple rollbacks matter for development teams

 This simple rollback mechanism provides many critical benefits: